Cutty-sark (witch)

 Cutty-sark figurehead on the British clipper of the same name.

 Cutty-sark (18th century Scots for a short chemise or undergarment) is a nickname given to Nannie, a fictional witch created by Robert Burns in his 1791 poem "Tam o' Shanter", after the garment she wore.
-In the poem, the erotic sight of her dancing in such a short clothing caused the protagonist Tam to cry out "Weel done, Cutty-sark", which subsequently became a well-known catchphrase.
+In the poem, the erotic sight of her dancing in such short clothing caused the protagonist Tam to cry out "Weel done, Cutty-sark", which subsequently became a well-known catchphrase.

 She gave her name to the tea clipper Cutty Sark, which featured her figurehead at the bow.
-A brand of Scotch whisky is in turn named for the ship.